norcams/docs-enduser/docs/object.rst

 Using the S3 object lock mechanism, you can use object lock concepts like retention period, legal hold, and bucket configuration to implement Write-Once-Read_Many (WORM) functionality.
-In the following example we will use aws cli to create a bucket and configure object locking for new objects put there.
+In the following example we will use `AWS CLI`_ to create a bucket and configure object locking for new objects put there.

 ..
 IMPORTANT::